n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.formtrigger.md

 - **Form Is Submitted**: Send a response to the user as soon as they submit the form.
 - **Workflow Finishes**: Use this if you want the workflow to complete its execution before you send a response to the user.
 If the workflow errors, it sends a response to the user telling them there was a problem submitting the form.
-- **Using 'Respond to Webhook' Node**: Use this for the form trigger to respond as defined in the [Respond to Webhook](/integrations/builtin/core-nodes/n8n-nodes-base.respondtowebhook/) node.

 ## Node options